AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 Canonical ambient attractor bleed while human remains attention-free

 Ambient technology is not invisible.
-It is ignorable.

 The attractor is present.
-Attention remains free.

 Does this place support this kind of attention?